kaby76/lsp-types/README.md

 # lsp-types
-This project is a C# library for client or server [Language Server Protocol (LSP)](https://langserver.org/) applications, which implements the messages in the protocol.
+This project is a C# library for client or server [Language Server Protocol (LSP)](https://langserver.org/) applications, which implements the messages types in the protocol.
 It is based on [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json/) and [StreamJsonRpc](https://www.nuget.org/packages/StreamJsonRpc/), and modeled from [Microsoft.VisualStudio.LanguageServer.Protocol](https://www.nuget.org/packages/Microsoft.VisualStudio.LanguageServer.Protocol/).